Barwaha: Education

-The city has good CBSE as well as Board of Secondary Education, Madhya Pradesh schools.
+The city has ICSE,CBSE as well as Board of Secondary Education, Madhya Pradesh schools.

+Abstract

+A resident of this town, Gagandeep Singh Bhatia, has been on the show Kaun Banega Crorepati in front of Sri Amitabh Bachchan.
+Another resident of the city, Aman Bhandari has been on the special series 'Best Of Test' at Star Sports and has been associated as a cricket analyst with them.

 Religious demography

 The population of Barwaha city is 74.79% Hindu, 18.38% Muslim, 4.30% Jain, 2.08% Sikh and 0.29% Christian & 0.11% Buddhism.

 Culture

 Various cultural activities are held throughout the year.
 Residents of the city, belonging to different religions, celebrate various festivals such as Diwali, Eid, Holi, Christmas etc. with harmony and peace.
-Other than the regular festivals, certain festivals are local to the region such as Gangor, which is celebrated by many people.
+Other than the regular festivals, certain festivals are local to the region such as Gangaur.

-There are many other cultural events held in the city throughout the year.
+There are other cultural events held in the city throughout the year.
 There are various book fairs, art fairs, etc. Many local festivals celebrated with joy and happiness, such as 'Nag Panchami' (a day celebrated for snakes which are respected and worshipped like a god in Hindu mythology), or Bhagoriya (a festival celebrated by tribal people in the region).